-"The core of Culture is what used to be called history and theory across the whole faculty.
+"The core of Culture is what used to be called history and theory across the whole school.
 The music, the jewellery, the metalwork, the design, the graphics, the architecture, the cities, the art.
 How all of these relate to each other is an enormously interesting issue and question.
 It is like a city in miniature."
 Helen Mallinson, Head of Cass Culture.

 Culture is our making